No. 4 Florida State earns spot in ACC title game by pulling away from game Pitt 24-7

 Travis hit tight end Markeston Douglas for a 22-yard touchdown midway through the third quarter to give Florida State a 10-point lead.
 Trey Benson sprinted 55 yards up the middle on the Seminoles’ next possession to put the Panthers (2-7, 1-4) away.

-Florida State, fourth in the initial College Football Playoff ranking, won its 15th straight game.

-It did not come easy on a day the Seminoles played without leading receivers Keon Coleman and Johnny Wilson.
-Wilson was ruled out well before the game due to injury, while Coleman did not take the field for warm-ups.
+It did not come easy on a day the Seminoles played without leading receivers Coleman and Johnny Wilson.
+Wilson was ruled out well before the game due to injury, while Coleman did not take the field for warm-ups, though Norvell said he’s optimistic Coleman will be available perhaps as early as next Saturday when archrival Miami visits Doak Campbell Stadium.

 Travis relied heavily on screens and dump-offs before finally getting going after halftime.
-The senior completed 22 of 36 for 360 yards and also ran for a 1-yard score in the second quarter to go with his touchdown strike to Douglas, giving him multiple touchdowns in a school-record 16 straight games,
+The senior completed 22 of 36 passes and also ran for a 1-yard score in the second quarter to go with his touchdown strike to Markeston Douglas, giving him multiple touchdowns in a school-record 16 straight games.

-Ja’Khi Douglas caught six passes for 115 yards.
-Benson added 97 yards rushing for the Seminoles, who appear to be all the way back to national prominence in coach Mike Norvell’s fourth season after the program slipped into mediocrity in the late 2010s.
+Florida State’s defense did the rest.
+The Seminoles forced three turnovers and didn’t let the Panthers convert any of their 10 third downs.

 THE TAKEAWAY